CumulusNetworks/docs/content/cumulus-netq-44/Whats-New/_index.md

 <!-- vale off -->
 ## What's New in NetQ 4.4.0
 <!-- vale on -->
 This release includes several performance and infrastructure improvements that make NetQ faster and more reliable.
 It also includes extensive security enhancements and bug fixes.
-NVIDIA recommends upgrading to this release to improve devices' software security and reliabilty.
+NVIDIA recommends upgrading to this release to improve software security and reliability.
 Additional updates include:

 Command line updates: